microsoft/ts-gyb/documentation/interface-guide.md

 ## Return type

 Return type must be explicitly specified.
-When not provided, TypeScript would use `any` which is not supported by ts-codegen.
+When not provided, TypeScript would use `any` which is not supported by ts-gyb.
 Use `void` when the method does not return a value.

 Return type can be a `Promise`.